 44% of skills required for the global workforce to perform their job roles effectively would change by 2025, as per the Future of Works report by the World Economic Forum.
 Hence, paving the way for skills gaps.

-Skills data refers to the details of your workforce’s skills and competencies that contribute towards a skills inventory, which is basically a repository of skills, educational qualifications, and work experiences of your current workforce.
+Skills data refers to the details of your workforce’s skills and competencies that contribute towards a skills inventory, which is basically a repository of your current workforce's skills, educational qualifications, and work experiences.

 Remember that skills data has to be multilayered, adaptive, and dynamic.
 Moreover, it is inherently incomplete and requires updates from time to time to stay relevant and provide you with the expected results.